hjuntan/tp/docs/UserGuide.md

 >     * Domain name must end with a domain label at least 2 characters long.
 >     * Have each domain label start and end with alphanumeric characters.
 >     * Have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
-> * When editing tags, the valid forms have to be either 1 of these:  Professor, TA, Student, None.
+> * When editing `TAG`, the valid forms have to be either 1 of these:  Professor, TA, Student, None.
+> * When editing `GROUP`, the group must only contain alphanumeric characters or spaces.
-> * At least one of the optional fields must be provided.
+> * **At least one of the optional fields must be provided.**
 > * Existing values will be replaced by and updated to the new input values.
 > * Attempt to edit a person with `NUSID` not in AronaPro would result in an error message.